lilbluepenguin/RAMP_BRIDGE_training/xanadu_and_slurm.md

-# Working with the Xanadu Cluster: Writing script
+# Working with the Xanadu Cluster: Writing scripts

-## My preferred way to start a script:
+## Starting a script

+We will be using the command line text editor nano

 ```
 nano test_script.sh
 ```
---vim is my nemesis and i don't know how to use it

-> insert image of nano screen
+This is what it should look like when you create a new file with nano:

+To close out of a file, use `control + x`

+It will prompt you if you want to save the edits and also what name you want to save the file under.
+The current file name should already be populated, but you could choose to edit a file with nano and instead of saving the edits to the original, save it under a different name and it will not overwrite the original file.

 ## This is what the SLRUM header looks like: